siefkenj/IBLODEs/book/typst/modules/module6.typ

 What can this tell us about the stability of the equilibrium solution?

-Recall the informal classification of equilibrium solutions#footnote([Check @mod:equilibrium for the precise definition.]) from @mod:equilibrium.
+Recall the informal classification of equilibrium solutions from @mod:equilibrium.

 #show_def("equilibrium_classification_informal")